Ryan-Sims/Ryan-Sims/README.md

 I'm a software engineer specialising in Python & LabVIEW.
-I also enjoying using C++ & MATLAB occasionally, plus R & SQL if I'm getting in a data-heavy project!
+I also enjoying using C++ & MATLAB occasionally, plus R & SQL if I'm getting into a data-heavy project!